usnistgov/ARIAC_docs/docs/tutorials/tutorial_9.rst

     - :python:`get_position_fk_client`: Service client for getting the current pose.
     - :python:`left_bins_camera_sub`: Subscriber to the advanced logical camera image above the left bins.
     - :python:`right_bins_camera_sub`: Subscriber to the advanced logical camera image above the right bins.
+    - :python:`floor_joint_positions_arrs`: Contains a dictionary of lists with floor joint position values.
+    - :python:`floor_position_dict`: Creates a dictionary of dictionaries with the joint names and values.
+    - :python:`_change_gripper_client`: Service client for changing the gripper on the floor robot.
+    - :python:`mesh_file_path`: Holds the path to the meshes needed for adding objects to the planning scene.
+    - :python:`planning_scene_sub`: Subscriber to get the planning scene.
+    - :python:`planning_scene_msg`: Holds the current planning scene from the planning scene subscriber.
+    - :python:`_world_collision_objects`: List which holds the collision objects attached to the robot.
+    - :python:`floor_robot_attached_part_`: Holds the information about a part attached to the floor gripper.

 - Instance Methods